AromaKitsune/aromakitsune.github.io/pages/Wii-U-Misc-System-File-Mods.md

 9. Reboot the console.

 <p class="note-yellow">
-  Do not send something offensive on custom online services such as Pretendo Network.
+  Do not send something offensive on Pretendo Network.
-  You may get banned from those services for doing so.
+  You may get banned from this service for doing so.
 </p>